What's in it for you

 Here's a list of additional analytics available in the All Content Analytics tab:

-- Content Usage In-App: The Content Usage In-app metrics allows you to compare assets by average in-app views vs. the number of in-app views.
+- Content Usage In-App: The Content Usage In-app metrics allow you to compare assets by average in-app views vs. the number of in-app views.
 You can select specific asset types to filter by.
 In the example below the data is showing usage for documents, URLs, videos, and HTML content only.
 Data for photos has been disabled.
 Enabling zoom allows you to see more precise time data as you using your mouse or trackpad.
 Hovering your cursor over an asset, represented by a colored circle gives further detail on the viewing activity.

 - Content Usage Via Shares: The Content Usage via shares metrics shows the number of views by recipients vs. the number of shares for content which is also able to be filtered by asset type.
 If there is no sharing activity for a certain asset type, it will be omitted from the graph.
 Similar to the Content Usage by In-app views, you can see specifics on certain assets by hovering over the circle.